ChartIQ/chartiq-react-seed/README.md

 This project is using Webpack to transform JSX and ES6 to ES5.
 The configs for this are in the `webpack.config.js`.
 Running `npm run build` from the command line will re-create the distribution file `dist/main.js`.
 This is a transformed and bundled version of everything in the src directory. `src/index.js` will automatically load this file.

+## Questions and support

+- Our development support team can be reached at [support@chartiq.com](mailto:support@chartiq.com).
+- Our javascript documentation can be found at https://documentation.chartiq.com

 ## Contributing